 Manufacturing equipment, including flexible machines such as mixers and homogenizers, are capable of being adapted for many processes and products.
 Switching between different processes (and substances) obviously warrants careful cleaning to prevent contamination of any subsequent products.
 For example, sunscreens and lotions are notoriously difficult to clean, as these products tend to leave behind persistent residues.
 Proteins in the biopharmaceutical industry are another example.

 Good Manufacturing Practice (GMP) and Quality Systems Regulations (QSR) mandate that any physical surfaces, including any machinery used in production, must undergo cleaning to guarantee that no undesirable substances can contaminate the product in question.
 Furthermore, the effectiveness of this cleaning must be proven.
 That’s where validation comes in.

-The cleaning agent to be used for a product on an equipment must be safe for the operators, should fulfill EHS requirements and be compatible with the MOC of contact parts of the equipment.
-Basically the right detergent means no need to re-clean, and no manual clean, which means less exposure to the chemical.
+The cleaning agent to be used for a product on a piece of equipment must be safe for the operators, should fulfill EHS requirements, and be compatible with the MOC of contact parts of the equipment.
+Basically, the right detergent means no need to re-clean, and no manual cleaning, which means less exposure to the chemical.

 The time taken to clean equipment is time lost on productivity.
 Minimizing the equipment cleaning downtime minimizes the nonproductive activity of the manpower and maximizes the production time, hence the profits, and this could be done by identifying the right detergent and cleaning process.
 We have saved companies big dollars by cutting their cleaning time, which allows them to produce more with the equipment they have.

-Using the right detergent helps increase the machine life by preventing scratches, the need for passivation, and reducing the frequency of changing the non-stainless steel parts - such as gaskets, seals, filters, etc.
+Using the right detergent helps increase the machine's life by preventing scratches, the need for passivation, and reducing the frequency of changing the non-stainless steel parts - such as gaskets, seals, filters, etc.